bluedalmatian/bigbrother/README.txt

 If no parameters are specified all cameras setup in the config file for mirroring will be shown

+An optional parameter allownewfilefromweb can be specified in the global config file: allownewfilefromweb=True

+If it is set to true then a button will be displayed on the mirroring webpage which will cause all recording files to be closed early and new ones started immediatey, rather than having to wait until the next hour.
+This can be useful if you have spotted something suspicious on the live mirroring display and want to review the recording straight away.

+By default allownewfilefromweb will be assumed to be false if not present.

+In order for this feature to work, the webserver process must have permission to send a hangup signal (SIGHUP) to bigbrotherd.
+Unix security requires that a signal can only be sent from one process to another if they are both running under the same username/id, you therefore need to take an additional step to make it work:

+	1. Copy the systems kill command from its location (run 'which kill' to locate it) to a file called sendSIG in the bigbrother directory:

+		cp /bin/kill /usr/local/bigbrother/sendSIG

+	2. Change the ownership and permissions on it as follows: chown bigbrother:cctvwriters sendSIG chmod 750 sendSIG chmod u+s sendSIG

+	3. Put the webservers username into the cctvwriters group

 ====================================================
 APPENDIX A - Remote access to recordings using Samba
 ====================================================